Children with Cancer UK is committed to protecting your privacy and personal Information.

 8. Accuracy of your Information

-We aim to ensure that all information we hold about you is accurate and, where necessary, kept up to date.
-If any of the information we hold about you is inaccurate and either you advise us or we become aware from public available sources, such as The Royal Mail change of address, or are otherwise notified by a relative, we will ensure it is amended and updated as soon as possible.
+We aim to ensure that all information we hold about you is accurate and, where necessary, kept up-to-date.
+If any of the information we hold about you is inaccurate and either you advise us or we become aware from public available sources, such as a Royal Mail change of address, or are otherwise notified by a relative, we will ensure it is amended and updated as soon as possible.

-If your personal details change, please help us to keep your information up to date by notifying Supporter Care Team at Children with Cancer UK, 51 Great Ormond Street, London WC1N 3JQ or on 020 7404 0808 or via email: firstname.lastname@example.org
+If your personal details change, please help us to keep your information up to date by notifying the Supporter Care team at Children with Cancer UK, 51 Great Ormond Street, London WC1N 3JQ, on 020 7404 0808 or via email on email@example.com.

 If you want to prevent our cookies being stored on your computer in future, you may do so by referring to your internet browser’s instructions.
 You can do this by clicking on the “Help” menu.
-Please note however that if you disable our cookies you may not be able to access certain services or facilities on our sites and your use of our sites may be restricted.
-Further information on deleting or controlling cookies is available at www.AboutCookies.org You may also find the following links useful Microsoft Cookies guide and All About Cookies.
+Please note that if you disable our cookies, you may not be able to access certain services or facilities on our sites and your use of our sites may be restricted.
+Further information on deleting or controlling cookies is available at www.AboutCookies.org.
+You may also find the following links useful – Microsoft Cookies guide and All About Cookies.

 Children with Cancer UK is not responsible for the collection and practices of other organisations, such as Facebook, Twitter, Google+ or any social media platform provider.
 Any personal information you disclose to other organisations through our social media pages and icons on our website is not our responsibility.

 You have the right to:

 - Request a copy of the information we hold about you;

 - Update or amend the information we hold about you if it is wrong;